Asma-A23/Data-205_2026_CAPSTONE/README.md

 **Tools**

-This project is will primarily be conducted in R studio.
+This project will primarily be conducted in R studio.